Esri/squad-leader-android/README.md

 ## Issues

 Find a bug or want to request a new feature?
 Please let us know by submitting an issue.

+### Known issues

+- When using Go to MGRS Location, some invalid MGRS strings cause the app to crash.
+For example, 60CVS123456 is a valid MGRS string, but 60CVR123456 is not because zone 60C has a VS square but not a VR square.
+Squad Leader attempts to parse and ignore invalid MGRS strings, but some strings (such as 60CVR123456) appear valid but are not and make the app crash.
+The crash is a known issue in ArcGIS Runtime that will be addressed in a current release of ArcGIS Runtime and a subsequent release of Squad Leader.

 ## Contributing